-The Kp-index is the global geomagnetic storm index and is based on 3 hour measurements of the K-indices, for a given value, for each of the past days.
-The K-index itself is a three hour long quasi-logarithmic local index of the geomagnetic activity, relative to a calm day curve for the given location.
-The Kp-index measures the deviation of the most disturbed horizontal component of the magnetic field on fixed stations worldwide with their own local K-index.
-The global Kp-index is then determined with an algorithm that puts the averages of every station together.
-The result is the global Kp-index.
+The Kp-index is the global geomagnetic activity index that is based on 3-hour measurements from ground-based magnetometers around the world.
+Each station is calibrated according to its latitude and reports a certain K-indice depening on the geomagnetic activity measured at the location of the magnetometer.
+The K-index itself is a three hour long quasi-logarithmic local index of the geomagnetic activity at the given location and time compared to a calm day curve.
+A magnetometer measures the maximum deviation of the horizontal component of the magnetic field at its location and reports this.
+The global Kp-index is then determined with an algorithm that puts the reported K-values of every station together.
 The Kp-index ranges from 0 to 9 where a value of 0 means that there is very little geomagnetic activity and a value of 9 means extreme geomagnetic storming.

-The table below shows you the preliminary Kp-index with it's 10 values, which G-scale a certain Kp-value represents, the boundary of the auroral oval at local midnight for a specific Kp-value, a description of the auroral activity for a specific Kp-value and a rogue estimate on how often a certain Kp-value occurs during one solar cycle.
+The table below shows you the values used by The Estimated 3-hour Planetary Kp-index ranging from Kp=0 to Kp=9.
+Also indicated which G-scale a certain Kp-value represents, the approximate boundary of the auroral oval at local midnight for a specific Kp-value, a description of the auroral activity for a specific Kp-value and a rogue estimate on how often a certain Kp-value occurs during one solar cycle.

 |Kp||G-scale||Geomagnetic latitude||Auroral activity||Average frequency|